The Tetramorph (or tetramorphos) is one of the representations of the Four Evangelists.

 Author: Yolanda Silva.

-Contains a video.
+Contains an explanatory video.

 Do you want to learn more about iconography and symbols in art?
 Online course Iconography of the Saints.